IfeakachukwuOtuya/IPL-Cricket_DataAnalysis/README.md

     Points: The points accumulated by the players in each season.

 # Key Features
-   Visualization: Using matplotlib, I plotted the salary data for each player across the seasons.
+   Visualization: Using `matplotlib`, I plotted the salary data for each player across the seasons.
 Different line styles, markers, and colors were used to differentiate        each player's salary plot.

    Dynamic Plotting: The plot is generated dynamically based on the player data, and the xticks are labeled with the corresponding seasons.